-- references to "we," "us," "company" or "our company" refer to Osprey Technology Acquisition Corp.; - references to our "sponsor" refer to Osprey Sponsor II, LLC, a Delaware limited liability company; - references to "common stock" are to our Class A common stock and our Class B common stock, collectively; - references to "founder shares" are to shares of our Class B common stock initially purchased by our sponsor in a private placement prior to the initial public offering, and the shares of our Class A common stock issued upon the conversion thereof; - references to our "initial public offering" means the initial public offering of our units, each unit consisting of one share of our Class A common stock and one-half of one redeemable warrant, each whole warrant entitling the holder to purchase one share of Class A common stock, which was consummated on November 5, 2019. - references to our "management" or our "management team" refer to our officers and directors; - references to our "public shares" are to shares of our Class A common stock sold as part of the units in our initial public offering (whether they were purchased in the initial public offering or thereafter in the open market); - references to "public stockholders" refer to the holders of our public shares, which include our sponsor, officers and directors to the extent our sponsor, officers or directors have purchased public shares, provided that our sponsor's status as a "public stockholder" shall only exist with respect to such public shares; - references to "private placement warrants" refer to the warrants issued to our sponsor in a private placement simultaneously with the closing of the initial public offering; and - references to "warrants" are to our warrants sold as part of the units in the initial public offering (whether they were purchased in the initial public offering or thereafter in the open market) and the private placement warrants.
+- references to "we," "us," "company," "our company" or "Osprey" refer to Osprey Technology Acquisition Corp.; - references to our "sponsor" refer to Osprey Sponsor II, LLC, a Delaware limited liability company; - references to "common stock" are to our Class A common stock and our Class B common stock, collectively; - references to "founder shares" are to shares of our Class B common stock initially purchased by our sponsor in a private placement prior to the initial public offering, and the shares of our Class A common stock issued upon the conversion thereof; - references to our "initial public offering" means the initial public offering of our units, each unit consisting of one share of our Class A common stock and one-half of one redeemable warrant, each whole warrant entitling the holder to purchase one share of Class A common stock, which was consummated on November 5, 2019. - references to our "management" or our "management team" refer to our officers and directors; - references to our "public shares" are to shares of our Class A common stock sold as part of the units in our initial public offering (whether they were purchased in the initial public offering or thereafter in the open market); - references to "public stockholders" refer to the holders of our public shares, which include our sponsor, officers and directors to the extent our sponsor, officers or directors have purchased public shares, provided that our sponsor's status as a "public stockholder" shall only exist with respect to such public shares; - references to "private placement warrants" refer to the warrants issued to our sponsor in a private placement simultaneously with the closing of the initial public offering; and - references to "warrants" are to our warrants sold as part of the units in the initial public offering (whether they were purchased in the initial public offering or thereafter in the open market) and the private placement warrants. - references to "business combination" are to any merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses we may engage in.